antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Enemy players may destroy Borg resource nodes through bombardment or invasion, but may never reclaim the planet itself.

-Destroyed nodes deny the Borg resources until they are rebuilt through assimilation.
+Destroyed nodes deny the Borg resources until they are rebuilt.

 ---